 Julie-Anne develops and implements new strategic industry engagement programs to foster international innovation at OIST and in the surrounding community.
 Prior to joining OIST, Julie-Anne worked as a corporate lawyer (qualified in England & Wales) at global law firm Squire Patton Boggs, where her practice covered a wide spectrum of corporate matters, including international Private Equity/Venture Capital and M&A transactions as well as Equity Capital Market work.
 A native of France, Julie-Anne has studied and worked in France, Sweden, Slovakia, the UK and Russia prior to relocating to Okinawa, Japan in 2020.

-Takanari oversees the management and commercialization of intellectual property as well as the operations of the technology development programs (including OIST's proof-of-concept program and technology pioneer fellowships).
+Takanari oversees the management and commercialization of OIST’s intellectual property.
 Prior to joining OIST, Takanari spent 20 years in academia, as a researcher or faculty member at different institutions, including the University of Tokyo, the Ciba-Geigy (Novartis) Friedrich Miescher Institute, the Max Planck Society, RIKEN and the University of Tsukuba, Gene Research Center.
 Takanari co-founded Inplanta Innovations Inc., a spin-out from RIKEN, also acting as its CTO until joining OIST in 2010.
 Takanari holds a PhD in Science from the University of Tokyo.

 Anna oversees the development of industry partnerships, the activities in support of startups connected to OIST, the management of OIST's incubator, and the promotion of entrepreneurship at OIST.
 Prior to joining OIST in 2009, Anna worked at local think-tanks conducting market research and developing overseas sales channels for SMEs and developing regional development plans for local governments.
 She has also spent 2 years in Uganda working with community groups to develop new businesses.
 A native of Okinawa, she received a BA from Chuo University and a MA from the University of Hawaii.